sbelakho2/apex-mediation-platform/docs/Customer-Facing/API-Reference/TRANSPARENCY_API.md

 ## Integrity & Verification
 - Each auction row stores integrity fields: {algo, key_id, signature}.
-- Public verification keys are listed internally and exposed upon request by support.
+- Public verification keys are available from support along with CLI instructions for ed25519 verification.
-- A CLI guide for ed25519 signature verification will be added.

 ## Sampling
 - Sampling is configurable per publisher (0.0–1.0) and applied on the write path.
-Default may be set by ops.
+Contact support to adjust your sampling level.

 ## No Self-Preference
-- If platform-owned demand is added, identical treatment is enforced in the auction code and auditable via this API.
+- Platform-owned demand (when present) follows the same auction policy and is auditable via this API.

-## Status
-- MVP endpoints deployed.
-Write path/signing is feature-flagged and will be enabled per environment.